 Cooper Classics Collection President Elliot Cuker on the investment opportunities in classic cars.

 Edelman Financial Services CEO Ric Edelman argues parents should make retirement planning a priority over paying for their children’s education.

-Audi of America President Scott Keogh on the company’s sales, diesel vehicles and plans for a plug-in hybrid.
+Audi America President Scott Keogh on the automaker’s sales growth and outlook.

-Harman CEO Dinesh Paliwal on the company’s audio technology and new retail store.
+Harman CEO Dinesh Paliwal weighs in on company earnings and the future of audio technology.